 Any person or entity that violates or fails to comply with any provision of this chapter for which no other penalty has been provided, or fails to comply with an order or regulation made hereunder, or builds in violation of a building permit or certificate issued hereunder, shall be guilty of a misdemeanor of the fourth degree for each and every violation and noncompliance.
 A separate offense shall be deemed committed each day during or on which an offense occurs or continues.
 The imposition of a penalty shall not excuse the violation or permit it to continue, and the application of such penalty shall not be held to prevent the enforced removal or prohibited conditions.

 (Ord.
 01-2011, passed 3-14-2011)

 Title 4: Building Administration

-Chapter 1440: Administration Generally
+Chapter 1440: Administration Generally [Need to update language to refer back to the ORC and then to our Building Department of Record]